ethanfuyz/faster-whisper-transcriber/README.md

 - Transcribes audio/video files to `.srt` subtitle
 - Converts subtitles to Simplified Chinese using OpenCC
 - Output is saved next to the original media file
-- Works seamlessly with the FCPX subtitle tool: [Crossub FCPXML Exporter](https://orzass.com/crossub/srt/63)
+- Works seamlessly with the FCPX subtitle tool: [Subtitle Tool & Converter](https://editingtools.io/subtitles/)

 ---